Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started.md

 `NativeArray`s.

 If you build from an `EntityQuery`, the `EntityQuery` must have the `Collider` component.
-If you use `SubSystem.Fluent`, you can use the extension method `PatchQueryForBuildingCollisionLayer()` when building your `EntityQuery`.
+If you use `FluentQuery`, you can use the extension method `PatchQueryForBuildingCollisionLayer()` when building your `EntityQuery`.

 Next in the fluent chain, you have the ability to apply custom settings and